midlantica/LovelyBunchOfCoconuts/content/grifts/higher-taxes.md

 ---
 title: 'Higher Taxes'
-claim: 'Higher Taxes'
+grift: 'Higher Taxes'
-translation: 'Keep more of your earned income'
+decode: 'Keep more of your earned income'
 ---